Carlmundo/W2-Plus/README.md

 ## Install
-[Download the latest version](https://github.com/Carlmundo/W2-Plus/releases/latest)
+[Download the latest version](https://github.com/Carlmundo/W2-Plus/releases/latest) **CD version users:** Before installing the patch, copy your "DATA" folder from the CD into the game folder.

 ## How to Play
 - Always launch the game by running frontend.exe from the game's folder.
 There is no need to set any compatibility settings.